Applications of the theory of Floer to symmetric spaces: Basic Settings: Floer Theory

-Next, we introduce an almost complex structure $J_0$ on $M$.
-The almost complex structures for doing Floer theory will be small $L^{\infty}$-perturbations of $J_0$ satisfying some extra conditions.
-Recall (Section \ref{Lie-sym}) we have fixed a $G$-invariant metric on $G/K$ and denoted the assoicated Levi-Civita connection by $\nabla$.
+We first introduce an almost complex structure $J_0$ on $M$.
+The almost complex structures for Floer theory will be small $C^0$-perturbations of $J_0$ satisfying some extra conditions.
+Recall (Section \ref{Lie-sym}) we have fixed a $G$-invariant metric on $G/K$ and denoted the associated Levi-Civita connection by $\nabla$.
 We have the splitting $TM=\Hor\oplus \Ver$ into horizontal and vertical subbundles.

 \begin{definition} Define an almost complex structure $J_0$ on $M$ by the matrix

 \end{definition}